 - Bread crumbs.
 Using a blender or food processor, combine 100% whole-wheat bread crumbs or bread cubes with almonds, cashews, ground flaxseed, and your choice of herbs.
 Save stale bread; it makes the best crumbs!

 - Veggies.
-Add chopped onions, garlic, mushrooms, carrots, celery, turnips, or rutabaga for vitamins, minerals, and fiber.
+Add chopped onions, garlic, mushrooms, carrots, celery, or turnips for vitamins, minerals, and fiber.

 - Nuts.
 Add chopped toasted walnuts, almonds, hazelnuts, or pecans for texture and heart-healthy fat.

 - Fruit.
-Add chopped unsweetened dried cranberries and/or apricots or diced fresh pears or apples for their natural sweetness, antioxidants, vitamins, and fiber.
+Add chopped unsweetened dried cranberries and/or apricots or diced fresh pears, apples, or oranges for their natural sweetness, antioxidants, vitamins, and fiber.

 - Herbs.
-Add parsley, chives, rosemary, thyme, sage, or another herb of your choice for additional flavor and nutrients.
+Add fresh or dried parsley, chives, rosemary, thyme, sage, or another herb of your choice for additional flavor and nutrients.